kossiitkgp/docs/community/event-checklist.md

   - **2.3.2 Introducing a new topic**: If you are introducing any new topic, it is suggested to try either of the two methods -

     - **First principles approach**: Introducing the topic from the ground up.
-Don't just bring up a word and say, "we are going to learn about this X topic now".
+Don't just bring up a word and say, **_"we are going to learn about this X topic now"_**.
 Bring the situation to explain why something of this sought is necessary.
 For example, in git consider the topic "branching".
 Introducing a problem in the beginning, where git branching is a super-useful solution, this will help the audience grasp the idea better.

     - **Using Analogy**: It is always a useful thing to give a analogy with something which people already know.
 For  example, in git consider the idea of staging area.
 The staging area is [generally difficult to grasp](https://github.com/kossiitkgp/mistakes/blob/master/git-workshop.md#git-workshop-2018) for someone new to git.
 To explain this, one can use "shopping in a mall"  analogy.